Rectangle 19 1

 Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, Malta, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, USA

-If you got your qualification from a university or college in any other country, you need a visa and nationality statement.
+If you got your qualification from a university or college in any other country, you need a visa and a nationality statement.

 Take an approved English language test